 It’s important to note that there is nothing stopping fraudsters from attacking transactions protected by 3D Secure alone — and they do.
 The security protocol does shift liability from the merchant to its bank, but if a bank is hit by fraud often enough, it will protect itself by declining more orders.

 That’s the TLDR verion, but the wonders of SCA lie in the details.
-And those details mean that a powerful fraud protection solution is the foundation of a successful SCA strategy.
+And those details mean that a powerful fraud protection solution is the foundation of a successful SCA PSD2 solutions.
 In fact, exceptional fraud protection is necessary because:

 - Low fraud rates are required for key exemptions that allow consumers and merchants to bypass SCA.

 - SCA does not cover every transaction a merchant will process — far from it.